Backbase/stream-services/CONTRIBUTING.md

 ## Contributing

+Before starting any change, read and follow the repository coding standards defined in [CODING_RULES_COPILOT.md](CODING_RULES_COPILOT.md).
+If a change intentionally deviates from a rule, document the rationale in your PR under an "Rule Deviations" section.

 You are welcome to provide bug fixes and new features in the form of pull requests.
 If you'd like to contribute, please be mindful of the following guidelines:

 - All changes should be properly tested for common scenarios (i.e. if changing Legal Entity SAGA, test that your change doesn't affect in non-intended ways to LE ingestion and update).